Best Practices 30 Day Review

 Practice Description:

-Once a facility owners/operator marks the location of existing facilities in the proposed excavation area or determines that excavation or demolition is not in conflict with any of its existing underground facilities, it notifies the excavator of the status of the ticket by appropriate response code through the 811 center’s positive response system, usually “marked” or “clear”.
+Once a facility owners/operator marks the location of existing facilities in the proposed excavation area or determines that excavation or demolition is not in conflict with any of its existing underground facilities, it notifies the excavator of the status of the ticket by appropriate response code through the 811 center’s positive response system.
 In addition to positive response, additional communication may be made by any reasonable manner including, but not limited to, face-to-face communications, phone, or other electronic means.

 The excavator reviews positive response from the notified owner/operators on the ticket before beginning excavation.
-If an excavator has knowledge of the existence of an underground facility and has received a “no conflict,” a prudent excavator notifies the 811 center that a conflict does indeed exist, and the locator will make marking these facilities a priority before excavation begins.
+If an excavator identifies or has knowledge of the existence of an unmarked underground facility, the excavator notifies the 811 center that a conflict exists.
 Better communication between the excavator and the facility owner/operator is required as an area of excavation becomes more crowded with new underground facilities.

 When the excavator makes the request to the 811 center, the excavator is informed which facility owners/operators will be notified.
 The excavator reviews all positive responses and compares these to the list of all owner/operators notified on the ticket prior to beginning excavation.
 Upon review, the excavator notifies the 811 center of any discrepancy between the positive responses and the field conditions.